 A stunning diamond engagement ring from the late Art Deco (ca1930s) era!
 This gorgeous platinum ring frames a 1.03ct Asscher Cut (also known as a Square Emerald Cut) diamond at the center.
 The stone is held within a 4-prong setting, and is graded with E color and VS2 clarity.
 Lining the shoulders of the mounting are four square-shaped Carre Cut cut diamonds, the perfect compliment to the center stone!
 The accent diamonds are bezel set with milgrained edges, and weigh approximately 0.50ctw with F-G range color and VS1 clarity range.
 Completing the design is a sleek platinum band that wraps around the back.
-Accompanying the ring is a Diamond Grading Report issued in December 2017 by G.I.A. (the Gemological Institute of America), which confirms the center stone's stated characteristics.
+Accompanying the ring is a Diamond Grading Report issued in December 2017 by G.I.A. (the Gemological Institute of America, (report #7271545346)), which confirms the center stone's stated characteristics.
 The ring was also appraised in April 2019 by an independent and accredited GIA-certified Graduate Gemologist, and has a stated retail replacement value of $11,000.00.
 It's positively breathtaking in person, and would make a very special vintage engagement piece!

 Measurements: The ring has a finger size 5, but could be easily resized if needed.
 When worn, the center diamond rests approximately 1/4" above the finger.
 The platinum band measures approximately 2mm wide at the back.